1.5: Exploring Statistical Questions

 - Sports: Are baseball players with higher batting averages more likely to have higher on-base percentages?

-Take your chosen question and apply the steps below.
-Use your notebook, a worksheet, or small group discussion to organize your thinking.
-Some of the ideas, vocab or concepts below may be unfamiliar, but take some time thinking about each of the steps as well as the process as a whole.
-Throughout the book we will reflect back on these steps with the goal of filling in all the concepts and details.
+Take your chosen question and apply each step below.
+Use a notebook, a worksheet, or a small group discussion to organize your thinking.
+Some ideas or concepts below may be unfamiliar — take time with each step.
+Throughout the book we will reflect back on this process, gradually filling in all the details.

 Rephrase the topic into a well-formed statistical question.